 To derive population estimates from snorkeling counts, an estimate of snorkeling detection probability (proportion of total fish at a site that snorkelers detect) is also required.
 The juvenile standing stock study design calls for 2-4 mark-recapture experiments to be completed during each year until enough data are obtained to provide a reliable model of detection probability.
 We conducted at a total of 23 mark-recapture experiments during 2007-2013 towards this end.
 By distributing the mark-recapture experiments over several years and equally among the 12 annual sampling sites, bias resulting from differences in detection probability among years or habitat types will be minimized.
+Now that we have well defined detection probability information for Coho, age-0 fry and age-1 Steelhead parr, we suspended further mark-recapture experiments in 2014.
+Further mark-recapture experiments would not increase the precision of the standing stock estimates as much as a doubling of the number of index sites would, possible by shifting effort from mark-recapture to index sampling.
+This prevents further refinements to the age-2 Steelhead parr detection probability estimate but this age-class has minimal use for estimating survival or other productivity metrics because a portion of this year-class smolt prior to fall surveys.

 To estimate detection probability discretely for each target species/age class at a sampling site, one night prior to conducting the normal snorkeling survey as described above, a single snorkeler captured and marked fish throughout the site using one or two large aquarium nets affixed to handles of approximately 80 cm in length.
-The snorkeler searched for and captured fish throughout the site; with the goal of obtaining 10-20 marked individuals each for coho fry and for each length class of steelhead (see below).
+The snorkeler searched for and captured fish throughout the site; with the goal of obtaining 10-20 marked individuals each for Coho fry and for each length class of Steelhead (see below).
 Minimizing disturbance to marked and unmarked fish was a primary goal of the marking methodology.
 Captured fish were handed to a second crewmember on shore, who immediately measured the fish (forklength to nearest 5 mm), marked it, and returned it to its original location once the snorkeler had moved on.
-Anticipating that detection probability would differ for smaller and larger juvenile steelhead over the size range occurring in Coquitlam River (Hagen et al. 2011; Korman et al. 2011), we used colourcoded tags to obtain five discrete mark groups for steelhead (40-50 mm, 50-69 mm, 70-99 mm, 100-140 mm, and >140 mm).
+Anticipating that detection probability would differ for smaller and larger juvenile Steelhead over the size range occurring in Coquitlam River (Hagen et al. 2011; Korman et al. 2011), we used colourcoded tags to obtain five discrete mark groups for Steelhead (40-50 mm, 50-69 mm, 70-99 mm, 100-140 mm, and >140 mm).
 The smaller two length classes represent age-0+ fry, while the larger three represent age-1+ and 2+ parr.
 Marking consisted of inserting a custom-made tag into the fish's back at the insertion of the dorsal fin.
 Tags consisted of size 16-20 barbed fish hooks (size 16 for fish > 140 mm forklength, size 18 for fish 70-140 mm, and size 20 for fish < 70 mm), with a length of coloured plastic chenille (8-15 mm depending on fish size) attached at the hook eye with heat shrink tubing (Hagen et al. 2011).
 Tags were sized so that snorkelers could readily detect a mark on a fish, without the mark increasing the likelihood of the fish being seen relative to an unmarked one.
 Captured fish were not anaesthetized because of uncertainty about behavioural effects from the anaesthetic.
-During the resighting event snorkelers recorded marked and unmarked fish separately.
+During the re-sighting event snorkelers recorded marked and unmarked fish separately.